sadiq9869/sadiq9869.github.io/README.md

 ## 📜 License

 © 2025 Sadiq Siddiqui — All Rights Reserved
+The name "Supreme AI" is reserved and may not be used for any software, product, or service without explicit permission.
 This project and its source code are **proprietary**.
 No one is allowed to **use, copy, modify, or distribute** any part of this code without explicit permission from the author.